 Since the balance portion of the eighth nerve is where the tumor arises, unsteadiness, vertigo, dizziness, or what many describe as ‘wonky-headedness’ may occur during the growth of the tumor.
 Acoustic neuroma patients often experience balance issues before diagnosis.
 The remainder of the balance system sometimes compensates for this loss, and, in some cases, no imbalance will be noticed.

 Larger tumors can press on the trigeminal nerve, causing facial or tongue numbness and tingling, constantly or intermittently.
-Tumor-related increase of intracranial pressure may cause headaches, clumsy gait and mental confusion.
+Tumor-related increase of intracranial pressure may cause headaches, clumsy gait, and mental confusion.
 This can be a life-threatening complication requiring urgent treatment.
 Even though the facial nerve (the nerve that moves the face) may be compressed by the tumor, it is unusual for patients to experience weakness or paralysis of the face from acoustic neuroma, although this may occasionally occur, either short or long term.

-Typical Symptoms Recap
+Typical Symptoms Overview

 Unilateral Hearing Loss (on one side only) - This can sometimes occur suddenly (sudden hearing loss), but it generally can be very gradual, over months or years.
 In most acoustic neuroma patients, the loss is more pronounced in the higher frequencies.
 Unilateral hearing loss is usually the first symptom that leads to discovery of this benign brain tumor.

 Tinnitus (ringing or buzzing in the ears) - Most AN patients do have tinnitus both before and after treatment.
 Not all patients with tinnitus have a brain tumor.

 Feeling of fullness in the ear - Acoustic neuroma patients sometimes complain of a feeling that their ear is plugged or "full.”